sf-wdi-gaia/intro-ruby-1/homework/27-28/week-09/README.md

 ## Day 1

-1. In preparation for tomororw, please read the Rails Guide on [The Asset Pipeline](http://guides.rubyonrails.org/asset_pipeline.html) -- Sections [1](http://guides.rubyonrails.org/asset_pipeline.html#what-is-the-asset-pipeline-questionmark) & [2](http://guides.rubyonrails.org/asset_pipeline.html#in-production).
+1. Reading: In preparation for tomororw, please read the Rails Guide on [The Asset Pipeline](http://guides.rubyonrails.org/asset_pipeline.html) -- Sections [1](http://guides.rubyonrails.org/asset_pipeline.html#what-is-the-asset-pipeline-questionmark) & [2](http://guides.rubyonrails.org/asset_pipeline.html#in-production).
-2. We recommend you document 3+ outstanding bugs/feature-requests/enhancements in your vagabond app, using [Github Issues](https://guides.github.com/features/issues/).
+2. Issue Creation: We recommend you document 3+ outstanding bugs/enhancements/features in your Vagabond App, using [Github Issues](https://guides.github.com/features/issues/).
 It's good practice, and it will make it easier to pick up where you left off.
 Make sure to include:
   - How to reproduce the bug ("As a user, I visit page, scroll down...")
   - Specific error message(s)
   - Specific line numbers
   - Priority Level -- 0,1,2,3,4...? (see [examples](https://bugs.opera.com/help/issueTypes.html))
   - Screenshots, Labels, Assignee, etc (optional)

-Please use any remaining time to brush up on any area of rails you feel fuzzy on (views, view_helpers, routing, controllers, helper methods, sessions, auth, active record...).
+Please use any remaining time to brush up on any area of rails you feel fuzzy on: views, view_helpers, routing, controllers, helper methods, sessions, auth, active record, validations, etc.
--->

 <!--
 ## Day 2